alexandreiabattles/content-ops-starter/content/pages/blog/surround-yourself-with-right-people.md

 slug: surround-yourself-with-right-people
 date: '2024-07-18'
 excerpt: >-
   My dear uncle Mav is back, his nephew has written this little letter for you.
-  Im glad see you
+  The best akhi - ever
 featuredImage:
   altText: Thumbnail
   type: ImageBlock